 Duration: 2 half-days

-At the Shoah Memorial, the students follow a guided tour of 1h30.
+At the Shoah Memorial, students follow a guided tour of 1h30.

-This journey offers a reflection on the work of contemporary artists who have invested in the transmission of the memory of the Shoah, through the realization of monuments, installations and performances.
+This itinerary offers a reflection on the work of contemporary artists who have invested in the transmission of the memory of the Shoah, through the creation of monuments, installations and performances.
 In doing so, these creators question the links of our society with its recent past.

 1st session :